PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 Command name: Install-PowerShell7

-The default behavior is to download and extract the .ZIP package, then install the latest LTS release of PowerShell into the user scope allowed by permissions.
+The default behavior is to install to CurrentUser scope, with the latest LTS release of PowerShell.
 If the user has administrative privilege, they can choose to install to the scope of AllUsers.

 - The package install location - $env:LOCALAPPDATA\Microsoft\pwsh
-  - Downloaded packages should be certificate signature verified before installation.
-  - Failure of the signature should return an error message and stop performing installation.
 - The installer should update the Users PATH for pwsh
 - The installer should enable Microsoft Updates for scope AllUsers.
-Due to permission requirements, the scope CurrentUser will require manual updating.

 The following parameters can be added by experienced PowerShell users to customize the installation.